 Italian suits work better for any man who’s small-framed, as many Italian men are.
 Short, thin guys are well-served by the characteristically short jacket and high buttoning stance of Italian suits, and thin men look sharper in their slimmer fit.
 Jump to the Italian Suits section for more information on Italian cut suits and which body types these suits are best for fit for.

-American suits, to be honest, aren’t terribly flattering to many due to their historically boxy, looser fit.
-With that said, heavyset men may feel more comfortable in them as their straight lines can hang more neatly on their bodies.
+American suits are recognisable by their historically boxy and looser fit, which you’ll learn about below.
+Therefore, heavyset men may feel more comfortable in them as their straight lines can hang more neatly on their bodies.
 To find out more about American suits you can skip ahead to the American Suits section below.

 Traditional British Suiting: Savile Row